-UT Southern Department of Safety and Security maintains a close working relationship with the Pulaski Police Department (PPD), Giles County Sheriff's Department (GCSD), and the Giles County Emergency Management (GCEM).
+UT Southern Department of Safety and Security maintains a close working relationship with the Pulaski Police Department (PPD), Giles County Sheriff's Department (GCSD), Giles County Emergency Management (GCEM), Pulaski Fire Department, Tennessee Bureau of Investigation (TBI), and Homeland Security.
 Meetings are held between the leaders of these agencies on both a formal and informal basis.
-The officers of Safety and Security and Pulaski Police Department communicate regularly on the scene of incidents that occur in and around the campus area.
-There is no written memorandum of understanding between Safety and Security and PPD, GCSD, or GCEM.
+When a crime or incident is suspected or committed within UT Southern geography, the officers of Safety and Security work and communicate regularly with Pulaski Police Department on scene.
+When necessary, UT Southern security personnel work closely with other local, county, state and federal law enforcement agencies that are not listed above.